Home

 Drilling into bedrock and history: Scientists are heading to Greenland to study a largely unexplored frontier: the bedrock that lies below the Greenland Ice Sheet.
 The GreendDrill team will bore through the ice in four areas of northern Greenland (mapped) to recover bedrock samples that lie beneath.
 Chemical clues in the rock could reveal new details about how the ice sheet responded to past periods of global warming.
 The data could improve predictions of global sea level rise in the 21st century.

-GreenDrill will test the sensitivity of the northern Greenland ice sheet to answer critical questions like:
+GreenDrill is a revolutionary project designed to test the sensitivity of the northern Greenland ice sheet to answer critical questions like:

 • How vulnerable is the ice sheet to our warming climate?